IMTorgOpenDataTools/macroecon-wrappy/README.md

 Economics Wrapper for data across multiple domains and sources (FRED, BEA, BLS, IPUMS, etc.).
 The structures allow for smooth workflows for data ingest, transformations, graphing, and modeling.

-This module is used independently of any API-wrapper.
+This module is used independently of any particular API-wrapper.
 However, some wrappers are suggested and used in the examples.
-An API-wrapper Adapter interface is available for improved integration with this module's primary classes.
-Where API-wrapper functionality falls short, this module makes direct connections to the site.
+An API-wrapper `Adapter` interface is available for improved integration with this module's primary classes.
+Where no API-wrapper functionality exists, such as directly downloading files or site scraping, this module makes direct connections to a site by implementing the `Extractor` interface.

 ## Install and Configure